tophat/semantic-release-firefox-add-on/README.md

 #### `prepare` parameters

 - `sourceDir`: The path of the source directory.
+Defaults to `dist`.

 - `manifestPath`: The location of the manifest file within the source directory.
+Defaults to `manifest.json`.

 ### `publish`